clayPalumbo/aws-portal/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to my overly engineered Dashboard BE (in progress)

-This is a blank project for CDK development with TypeScript.
+In progress.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.